-A. Model
+3.0 Model

-In light of this previous research and the empirical evidence in other housing demand studies, the following housing demand model is considered and is expressed in natural logarithmic multiple regression form:
+In light of previous research (Holder 1985) and the empirical evidence in other housing demand studies identified in the last section, the following housing demand model is considered and is expressed in natural logarithmic multiple regression form:

-$$\ln HDU_t = \alpha_0 + \alpha_1 \ln PH_t + \alpha_2 \ln PO_t + \alpha_3 R_t + \alpha_4 \ln I_t + \alpha_5 \ln M_t + \varepsilon_t$$ (5)

-Where: HDU is the total units of housing completed per capita; PH is the price of housing; PO is the price of other goods; R is the average lending rate; I is per capita income; and M is the number of marriages per capita.
-The expected signs of the parameters are as follows: $\alpha_1 < 0$, $\alpha_2 < 0$, $\alpha_3 < 0 < \alpha_3$, $\alpha_4 > 0$, $\alpha_5 > 0$.
+$$\ln HDU_t = \alpha_0 + \alpha_1 \ln PH_t + \alpha_2 \ln PO_t + \alpha_3 R_t + \alpha_4 \ln I_t + \alpha_5 \ln M_t + \varepsilon_t$$ 5 where: HDU is the total units of housing completed per capita; PH is the price of housing; PO is the price of other goods; R is the average lending rate; I is per capita income; and M is the number of marriages per capita.
+The expected signs of the parameters are as follows: $\alpha_1 < 0$ , $\alpha_2 < 0$ , $\alpha_3 < 0 < \alpha_3$ , $\alpha_4 > 0$ , $\alpha_5 > 0$ .

-Apart from the population variable, an additional demographic variable is added to the variable set utilised by Holder to account for the impact of the formation of new family units.
+The marriage variable serves as a proxy for the demographic factors and was selected based on its performance among the set of demographic variables considered.
+Its inclusion to account for the impact of the formation of new family units, which is supported by previous research, added to the variable set utilised by Holder (1985).
 The other variables are standard with the expected signs, except for the interest rate variable.
 The sign of the interest rate variable is treated as ambiguous.
-There is a perception that high interest rates would lead to high and rapidly increasing housing cost, which in turn would lead to a substantial decline in the quantity of housing demanded but this is not necessarily so (see Dhrymes and Taubman, 1969; and Huang, 1969).
+There is a perception that high interest rates would lead to high and rapidly increasing housing cost, which in turn would lead to a substantial decline in the quantity of housing demanded, but this is not necessarily so (see Dhrymes and Taubman, 1969).

 The interest rates can feed through two channels with offsetting signs.
-Firstly, higher interest rates will encourage deposits and can enhance housing demand through its affect on mortgage credit availability.
+Firstly, higher interest rates will encourage deposits and can enhance housing demand through its effect on mortgage credit availability.
 Secondly, higher interest rates will lead to higher borrowing costs and can depress housing demand.
 Consequently, there is some ambiguity surrounding how interest rates impact on credit and the demand for housing.
 It is, therefore, not clear ex ante whether the sign of the coefficient of the interest rate should be positive or negative.
 This was also acknowledged by Holder (1985).

 Another departure from Holder's study (1985) is in the choice of estimation technique.
-Advances in econometrics subsequent to the Holder (1985) study have allowed for better estimation techniques.
-Most economic variables exhibit strong trends, that is, they are non-stationary and are not amenable to the standard least squares estimation which if used can give rise to serious errors in the inferences.
-It has been found that a non-stationary variable might have a long run relationship with other non-stationary variables and this does not create a spurious regression if the deviation of this long run relationship is stationary.
+Advances in econometrics subsequent to the Holder study have allowed for better estimation techniques.
+Most economic variables exhibit strong trends, that is, they are non-stationary and are not amenable to the standard least squares estimation which, if used, can give rise to serious errors in the inferences.
+It has been found that a non-stationary variable might have a long-run relationship with other non-stationary variables and this does not create a spurious regression if the deviation of this long-run relationship is stationary.